FmPro Migrator Platinum Edition

 FmPro Migrator utilizes an optional XML preferences file which can be used to customize the LiveCode conversion process.
 This XML template file can be placed into the FmPro Migrator directory within the Documents directory to customize the generated stack file.
-These customizations can include the automated addition of License Keys for SQL Yoga and Valentina database libraries so that you don't have to manually enter these keys within each stack you create.
+These customizations can include the automated addition of SQL Yoga and Valentina database libraries so that you don't have to manually enter these keys within each stack you create.

 The SQLYogaFilename option provides a place to specify the location of the SQL Yoga library to FmPro Migrator so that SQL Yoga can be added to your generated stack automatically.
 Otherwise, you need to manually add SQL Yoga to your stack each time you perform a conversion.

 Layout Objects Supported

 Field with Calendar Picker

 Chart (LiveCode 8 LineGraph)

 Button (including non-button objects configured as buttons)